top of page

 Jochem Willemsen

-Jochem Willemsen, coordinator of the research group, is associate professor of Clinical Psychology at UCLouvain and psychoanalytic psychotherapist in private practice.
-In 2019, he joined UCLouvain to teach adult clinical psychology and criminal psychology.
+Jochem Willemsen, coordinator of the research group, is associate professor of Clinical Psychology at UCLouvain, and psychoanalyt (Espace analytique Belgique) in private practice.
+He joined UCLouvain in 2019 to teach adult clinical psychology and criminal psychology.
 He is one of the founding members of the Single Case Archive, a large online archive of published psychotherapy case studies.
 Prior to his appointment at UCLouvain, he was lecturer at the University of Essex where he developed a portfolio of teaching and research in the field of psychoanalysis, psychotherapy, and clinical psychology.
 During this period, he was involved in the establishment of the new Department of Psychosocial and Psychoanalytic Studies (2017).
 For several years, he took up the role of director of research in this department.
 Before that, he gained a PhD in psychology from the Department of Psychoanalysis and Clinical Consulting at Ghent University.
 The topic of his dissertation was the relation between psychopathic personality traits and symptoms of affective disorders in detainees.
 During his postdoc research, he conducted research on the treatment of sex offenders.

 Emmanuelle Zech